ashata/EventApp/README.md

     This can be extended to have guest list and any other pages by adding/reusing ui templates and a simple spring boot JPA as needed.

-As the groom, Charlie Mehrer worked on cleaning up css and enhancing UI

 RSVP form is implemented with angular schema form library: http://schemaform.io/

 I used Google PWA https://developers.google.com/web/fundamentals/codelabs/your-first-pwapp/ and integrated that concept into a Spring boot app and wrote the UI in angular instead of the javascript used in the codelab